Robert Garlick Hill Kean: Early and family life

 Kean was born to Caroline M. Kean (1802-1831) on October 24, 1828, at "Mt.
 Airy" plantation in Caroline County, Virginia, the residence of her father, Col. Humphrey Hill (1766-1841), who in 1820 owned 25 enslaved persons but by 1840 would only own 4 slaves.
-His paternal grandfather, Dr. Andrew Kean (1775-1837) of "Cedar Plains" plantation in neighboring Goochland County, had studied medicine at the University of Dublin before emigrating from Ireland to Louisa County, Virginia with his father.
+His paternal grandfather, Dr. Andrew Kean (1775-1837) of "Cedar Plains" plantation in neighboring Goochland County, had studied medicine at Trinity College Dublin before emigrating from Ireland to Louisa County, Virginia with his father.
 Dr. Kean reportedly declined Thomas Jefferson's offer of a professor's chair at the newly established University of Virginia (from which his grandson would receive both undergraduate and legal degrees), and started a medical tradition which would include Robert G.H.
 Kean's uncle, brother and one of his sons.
 Dr. Andrew Kean owned 17 enslaved persons in 1830.

 Robert G. H. Kean's mother died when he was three years old, and he was raised at Mt.
 Airy by his maternal aunt, Miss Elizabeth Hill, until his father, John Vaughan Kean (1803-1876) remarried in 1837 and brought his son back to his own Caroline County plantation, "Olney".
 John V. Kean owned 9 enslaved persons in Caroline County in the 1830 census and 23 enslaved persons in Caroline County in the 1850 federal census.
 R. G. H. Kean also had an elder brother, Dr. Launcelot M. Kean (1826-1850), who died in Philadelphia, Pennsylvania but was interred with their mother at the Hill family cemetery at Mt.
 Airy, Ruther Glen, Virginia.

 Robert G. H. Kean attended the Episcopal High School in Alexandria, Virginia under Dr. William N. Pendleton (who later became a Confederate artillery chief) and the Concord Academy in Caroline County under Frederick W. Coleman, a University of Virginia graduate.
 In 1848 R.G.H.
 Kean began his own studies at the University of Virginia, and graduated with degrees of Bachelor of Arts and Master of Arts before studying law.

 In 1854, Robert G. H. Kean married Jane Nicholas Randolph (1831-1868), a daughter of Thomas Jefferson Randolph of "Edgehill" plantation in Albemarle County.
 They had several children, most of whom survived to adulthood, including three of their four sons: Launcelot Minor Kean (1856-1931), Pattie Cary Morris (1858-1939), Dr. Jefferson Randolph Kean (1860-1950) and George Randolph Kean (1866-1869).
 On January 14, 1874, Kean remarried, at the residence of Col. Nicholas Long near Weldon, North Carolina, to Adelaide Navarro de M. Prescott (1845-1922), daughter of formerly prominent planter William Marshall Prescott (1808-1854) of St. Landry Parish, Louisiana, and whose brother Capt.
 L.D.
 Prescott led one of the last Louisiana Confederate companies to surrender.
 They had four children.